danchoi/soywiki/README.markdown

-By building on Vim's strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and remold wiki content at the speed of thought.
+By building on Vim's strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and refactor wiki content at the speed of thought.

 SoyWiki is good for tracking projects, contacts, ideas, and collecting research.